-XSS attacks are also very common website security vulnerabilities in which malicious scripts are injected into otherwise benign and trusted web sites.
-The hacker’s intent is to change page content in order to steal login information.
+XSS attacks are also very common website security vulnerabilities in which malicious scripts are injected into otherwise benign and trusted websites.
+The hacker intends to change page content to steal login information.

 HTTPS (Hyper Text Transfer Protocol Secure) is a widely used protocol for secure communication over a computer network.
 Using this protocol means that links between your server and a client will be protected by either SSL (Secure Sockets Layer) or the newer Transport Layer Security (TLS).

 The HTTPS certificate is absolutely necessary if your website supports online transactions and ensures that personal data, credit card information, and passwords are protected.